 A new generation of chefs is set on redefining Singapore cuisine with fresh cooking techniques, fusion flavours and innovative plating, while still retaining the unmistakably familiar flavours that strike a chord.
 Popular, local dishes are being reinvented, often with strikingly modern visual appeal, served up as classics on restaurant menus.

-This is Modern Singaporean cuisine, or “Mod-Sin”, as coined by well-known homegrown chef Willin Low, who helms Wild Rocket.
+This is Modern Singaporean cuisine, or “Mod-Sin”, as coined by well-known homegrown chef Willin Low, who helms Relish and former Wild Rocket.

 Those with a bolder palate will love Restaurant Labyrinth, helmed by owner-chef LG Han.